mbabynames search ✿

 Quest John

-Quest ("noble and strong") and John ("God is gracious").
+Quest ("search or pursuit") and John ("God is gracious").
 Two distinct meanings that create a name with range.
 One syllable each.
 The full name has a clipped, confident rhythm.

 Flowing and rhythmic